ayu-mushi/memoru/README.md

 =======

 * CLI memo command
-* Memoru generate memos, and support to operate for memos.
+* Memoru enable to generate memos, and to manipulate memos.
-* Each memo has unique and random index.
+* Each memo has its own unique and random index.
 * Suitable for twitter draft
+* use the memo stack system

 How to install
 -------